codepath-group6/restaurant/README.md

 ## Overview
 ### Description
 Suggests restaurants one after another to an individual.
-User can swipe to save restaurant into a list.
+Users can swipe to reject or save that restaurant into a list.

 ### App Evaluation
 - **Category:** Lifestyle